petere/plsh/README.md

 Database Access
 ---------------

-You can't access the database directory from PL/sh through something like SPI, but PL/sh sets up libpq environment variables so that you can easily call `psql` back into the same database, for example
+You can't access the database directly from PL/sh through something like SPI, but PL/sh sets up libpq environment variables so that you can easily call `psql` back into the same database, for example